Everything you need to know about Harvestella, Square Enix’s fantasy farming sim

 Water and look after crops well enough and you can harvest them.
 Harvested crops can be put in a “shipping box” and sold or you can keep them to cook with!

-In addition to farming, Harvestella will have a cooking and crafting system that will help the player in their adventures out in the world.
+In addition to farming, Harvestella will have a cooking, fishing, and a crafting system that will help the player in their adventures out in the world.
 Like other life-sims, it is safe to assume you will be able to upgrade your house later in the game once you have enough resources and money.
 Let’s hope there is no overbearing landlord who puts us in debt like some other games.

 What JRPG elements are in Harvestella?